euphorie/Euphorie/docs/implementation/client/flow.rst

 A priority also has to be assigned.
 The default priority is determined by the evaluation.

-If a module has a *solution direction* text this will be shown during when the user enters a module.
+If a module has a *solution direction* text this will be shown when the user enters a module.
 This makes the action plan phase the only phase during which a module will present information to the user.